willwiz/NordslettenSummerSchool/README.md

 #### Viscoelastic Constitutive Models
-All viscoelastic models inherit from
+All viscoelastic models has this signature, i.e, method for the second Piola Kirchhoff stress
 ```python
 class ViscoelasticModel(abc.ABC):